pygfx/wgpu-py/README.md

 ```
 pip install wgpu
-pip install spirv  # optional - our examples use this to define shaders
+pip install python-shader  # optional - our examples use this to define shaders
 ```

 The library ships with Rust binaries for Windows, MacOS and Linux.
 If you want to use